 The College of Labor and Employment Lawyers and American Bar Association Section of Labor and Employment Law

-The following prizes may be awarded by the College of Labor and Employment Lawyers: First Place: $3000, Second Place: $1000, Third Place: $500.
-The first-place winning article will be published in the ABA Journal of Labor & Employment Law.
-In addition, the author will be a guest at the annual CLE program of the ABA Section of Labor and Employment Law and honored at the Annual Induction Dinner of the College of Labor and Employment Lawyers.
+Prizes are as follows: First Place: $3000; Second Place: $1000, and Third Place: $500.
+The first-place winning article may be selected for publication in the ABA Journal of Labor & Employment Law.
+In addition, the author of the first-place paper will be a guest at the annual Continuing Legal Education program of the ABA Section of Labor and Employment Law and honored at the Annual Induction Dinner of the College of Labor and Employment Lawyers.
 The College and the Section reserve the right not to select any article for publication or award any prizes if, in their judgment, the submissions do not meet their standards for outstanding legal writing.

 Competition rules are also available at as a PDF HERE.